codedx/codedx-kubernetes/codedx/docs/installation-walkthrough.md

 > Note: The standalone "codedx" part of the command will be the name of your existing installation.

-> Note: The namespace does not need to be specified again when using `helm upgrade`.
+> Note: If you installed Code Dx into a namespace other than default, you must specify the namespace with the `--namespace "..."` flag when running `helm upgrade`.

 > Note: If a new Code Dx version is released and you have not manually assigned a Code Dx version, this will automatically update your installation to the new version.
 We recommend setting `codedxTomcatImage` in your `values.yaml` to prevent accidental version upgrades.